 Talk to God: We spend some time talking to God in prayer, usually led by someone out the front.

-Sing together: We spend some time singing some songs that remind us about who God is and what he’s done.
+Sing together: We sing songs that remind us about who God is and what he’s done.

 Food, Coffee and a Chat: After each meeting we stay around to enjoy time together along with a cup of tea or coffee.
 This is a chance to find out more about what’s going on in each other’s lives, how we can pray for and encourage each other.
 It’s a chance to meet new people or to ask the speaker any questions.